Spatial and Statistical Modeling of Multi-Panel Millimeter Wave Self-Interference: Measurements of mmWave Self-Interference

 \section{Measurements of mmWave Self-Interference}

-The work herein is based on data collected in our recent measurement campaign of 28 GHz self-interference \cite{roberts_att_angular}.
-In this section, we will summarize our measurement platform and methodology, highlighting key and necessary information, but refer the reader to \cite{roberts_att_angular} for more detailed description.
-We collect measurements of self-interference incurred by a multi-panel\footnote{We use the term ``multi-panel'' to refer to the use of separate transmit and receive arrays, as a opposed to a single array shared by both transmission and reception.} full-duplex \mmwave system employing two phased arrays mounted on separate sides of a sectorized triangular platform, as shown in \figref{fig:setup-system}.
-One phased array acted as a transmitter while the other served as a receiver, with the centers of the two separated by 30 cm.
-The transmitter and receiver are identical Anokiwave AWA-0134 28 GHz phased array modules \cite{anokiwave}, each of which contains a 16$\times$16 half-wavelength \gls{upa}.
+The work herein is based on data collected in our recent measurement campaign of 28~GHz self-interference \cite{roberts_att_angular}.
+In this section, we will summarize our measurement platform and methodology, highlighting key and necessary information.
+We collected measurements of self-interference incurred by a multi-panel full-duplex \mmwave system employing two phased arrays mounted on separate sides of a sectorized triangular platform, as shown in \figref{fig:setup-system}.
+One phased array acted as a transmitter while the other served as a receiver, with their centers separated by 30 cm.
+The transmitter and receiver are identical Anokiwave AWA-0134 28 GHz phased arrays \cite{anokiwave}, each of which contains a 16$\times$16 half-wavelength \gls{upa}.
 This sectorized configuration with industry-grade phased arrays aligns with realistic multi-panel full-duplex \mmwave deployments, such as for \iab as proposed in 3GPP \cite{3GPP_IAB_2}.
-Measurements are conducted in an anechoic chamber, free from significant reflectors, to inspect the direct coupling between the arrays; investigating self-interference in more realistic environments is necessary future work.
+Measurements were conducted in an anechoic chamber, free from significant reflectors, to inspect the direct coupling between the arrays; investigating self-interference in real-world environments is necessary future work.

 Each phased array can be electronically steered toward some azimuth and elevation via digitally-controlled analog beamforming weights.
-With 256 elements, our phased arrays can produce highly directional beams, enabling us to inspect self-interference with fine spatial granularity.
+With 256 antenna elements, our phased arrays can produce highly directional beams, enabling us to inspect self-interference with fine spatial granularity.
 To steer our transmit beam or receive beam toward some azimuth-elevation $\thph$, we use conjugate beamforming \cite{heath_lozano}, where the transmit and receive beamforming vectors are

 Here, $\atx{\theta,\phi}$ and $\arx{\theta,\phi}$ are the array response vectors of our transmit array and receive array in some direction $\thph$.
 These array response vectors are solely a characteristic of the array geometries and carrier frequency and can be computed in a closed-form \cite{heath_lozano,balanis}.
-We normalize our array response vectors and beamforming vectors as
+We employ the 3-D geometry shown in \figref{fig:geometry}, where the steering direction of each phased array is relative to its own local coordinate system.
+Our array response vectors and beamforming vectors are normalized as